Inspection Reports for

 Findings

-The Plan of Correction addresses multiple deficiencies including notification to the State Long-Term Care Ombudsman, accuracy of resident assessments, development and implementation of person-centered care plans, respiratory care standards, food service safety, and proper garbage disposal.
+The Plan of Correction addresses multiple deficiencies including notification to the State Long-Term Care Ombudsman, accuracy of resident assessments, comprehensive care plans, respiratory care, food service safety, and proper garbage disposal.
 The facility outlines corrective actions, staff re-education, audits, and ongoing monitoring to ensure compliance.

 Deficiencies (7)